Virginia-iGEM/igem-wikibrick/wiki/README.md

 - Refactor push.js so that it recognizes absolute URLs without prompting and does not mangle them.
   - Currently using `internal` class as a solution; relative2absolute.js will only absolutify URLs marked as internal.
 - Fix MathJax with [#10 - Misc from this article](https://2016.igem.org/Team:Peshawar/Wiki)
-- Update build-tool so that it scans for existing files and whether or not their srcs have changed under `./build` before building.
-Would need some kind of hash of each file, or a look at the date-last-changed.
-- Make it so upload.js can upload specific items instead of having to upload everything.
-Probably gonna do this with gulp.
 - Eliminate synchronous file read in gulp task live/push.js

 #### Low Priority

-- Eliminate code duplication in upload.js between pushimages and pushcontent
 - Create shell scripts (`.sh`, `.bat` files) that automatically install Node.js and all required npm and bower dependencies for team members and future teams.
   - Add git hook that causes an npm install and bower install on package.json or bower.json change.
 - Pick a JavaScript styleguide, fix the awful inconsistencies in style to adhere to it.
   - Standardize variable and function naming schemes.
   - Should probably 'use strict'.
+- Update build-tool so that it scans for existing files and whether or not their srcs have changed under `./build` before building.
+Would need some kind of hash of each file, or a look at the date-last-changed.
+- Added error-checker that asks the user if they want to upload `dev` build files to the iGEM wiki, instead of just blindly uploading them.
+Should probably use a `lock` file of some kind under the `build` directory that indicates what the last build environment was.

 ## 4 Roadmap

 1. [Completed] Write an upload script using igemwiki-api to push all pages, images and other content to the iGEM wiki.
 2. [Completed] Create a build tool that can compile to working HTML for both the iGEM wiki and local machine testing.
 3. Decide on and implement wiki style
-    - Template should have a header and a footer that contain a snazzy navbar and team information respectively.
+    - [Completed] Template should have a header and a footer that contain a snazzy navbar and team information respectively.
-    - Template should also contain styling that allows for quick development of webpages wihout needing style attributes in HTML.
+    - [Completed] Template should also contain styling that allows for quick development of webpages wihout needing style attributes in HTML.
     - Ideally, template can be written in markdown and compiled to enable other team members to edit things fairly easily.
 4. Core concurrent tasks:
     - Finish all major pages, at least with filler content